SamuelCarinhas/MooshakResolver/README.md

 After this, you only need to run a webserver with the current files.

-In order to reveal the submissions, you should use the SPACE key.
+In order to reveal the submissions, you should use the [ENTER] key.

 # Preview
 ![alt text](./snapshots/beta.PNG)